 Put stitch length to 2.8-3 mm, for stitching leather it has to be slightly longer.
 Loosen the thread tension – I usually put it to 1 (instead of 3-4 for regular fabric).

 Practice stitching on scrap pieces before working on your purse and adjust the machine tension and the foot pressure.
 It’s good to test how your sewing machine handles the leather.
 If you see that the sewing machine skips stitches try to change the needle for a bigger size.

 You can’t use pins because they will leave holes in the leather.
-So connect pieces together before stitching with office supply clips, paper clips, clothespins or these special clips (they are called Wonder clips) instead of pins (to hold pieces together).
+To connect pieces together before stitching with office supply clips, paper clips, clothespins, or these special clips (they are called Wonder clips) instead of pins (to hold pieces together).

 Don’t backstitch – just tie the thread tails because backstitching puts more holes in the leather.

-We don’t usually use an iron for leather.
+We don’t usually use iron for leather.
 But you need to open seams somehow without an iron.
 For this we use glue.
-The best adhesive which everybody recommends is leathercraft cement.
+The best adhesive that everybody recommends is leathercraft cement.
 But there are plenty of other kinds we can use.
 I use this one: The ultimate!
 The only non-toxic, water-based super glue.
-It has no odor, dries clear and adheres to everything.
+It has no odor, dries clear, and adheres to everything.

-6. Make piping, attach it to the side pieces and stitch sides of the purse.
+6. Make piping, attach it to the side pieces and stitch the sides of the purse.